Tuition and Credit

 Private Lessons for Credit

 Intermediate or advanced students who wish to receive SCE credit for private lessons must have the recommendation of an SCE private teacher and department chair (after an advanced-level audition or at least one semester of non-credit private study with an SCE faculty member), and permission of the SCE Director.
-Ordinarily such students are enrolled in SCE General or Jazz Certificate programs or in degree programs at other institutions, to which their studio credits are applied.
-To receive credit for private lessons, the student must practice seriously, participate regularly in SCE recitals and pass Spring Semester Evaluation Exams.
+Ordinarily such students are enrolled in SCE Certificate of Merit, Certificate of Professional Stuides or Jazz Certificate programs or in degree programs at other institutions, to which their studio credits are applied.
+To receive credit for private lessons, the student must practice seriously, participate regularly in SCE recitals and pass Fall and Spring Semester Evaluation Exams.

 Performance evaluations take the place of one lesson of the fall and spring semesters.
 They are optional for adults taking non-credit private lessons but are required for students registered for studio-for-credit.
-The student (typically enrolled in a Standard Certificate) performs an audition of appropriate technique and repertoire for a panel of at least two faculty members other than the student’s own teacher.
+The student (typically enrolled in a Certificate program) performs an audition of appropriate technique and repertoire for a panel of at least two faculty members other than the student’s own teacher.
 The panel provides an assessment of progress and achievement and approves the awarding of credit.

 Accepted certificate students will need to put down a deposit of $500 within 10 days in order to hold their place in the certificate program.